Stable motions of high energy particles interacting via a repelling potential: Introduction

 \textbf{The $N$-body problem} of Celestial Mechanics has much in common with the \(N\)-particle problem discussed here, with the difference that the $N$-body problem usually refers to attracting interactions.
 In both cases, the pairwise interaction decays at large distances, whereas, at very small distances, the interaction potential is singular (see e.g. \cite{Fejoz2021}).
 The full characterization of the mixed phase space dynamics for \(N\geqslant 3\) is intractable due to non-integrability \cite{Knauf2002,meyer2008introduction,turaev2010richness,Guardia2022}.
 Thus, finding special type of solutions, in particular KAM-stable periodic motions, is an achievement for such problems \cite{Arnold2007CelestialMechanics,chierchia2010properly,chierchia2011planetary,neishtadt2021stability,simo2015dynamical}.
 Choreographic solutions for the \(N\)-body problem were found by fixing the phase shift between the bodies to be constant and utilizing symmetries to establish that such solutions minimize the action \cite{yu2017simple,Chenciner2000,Chenciner2002,Montgomery2015,Moore1993,fusco2011platonic}.
 The avoidance of collisions for the attracting potential case follows from the observation that the action becomes infinite for sufficiently strong singularities (in particular, the Newtonian potential is not included).
 Numerically, the choreographic solutions with small $N$ were found by continuation schemes also for the Newtonian potential \cite{Chenciner2002,Ouyang2015} and for the Lennard-Jones potential \cite{Fukuda2017}.
 In these works, the choreographic solution is not induced by an external field, it is a genuine outcome of the particles interaction.
-Here, we propose to study choreographic solutions that follow a path dictated by a common background potential that governs the uncoupled dynamics.
+Here, we study the problem of choreographic solutions that follow a path dictated by a common background potential that governs the uncoupled dynamics.
 The method we use for proving the existence and stability of choreographic solutions is based on averaging.
-While we mostly focus on repelling potentials, the case of attracting potentials is covered by our scheme too, see Remarks \ref{rem:maxpotential} and \ref{rem:attrpotential} in Section \ref{sec:setup}.\\
+While we mostly focus on repelling potentials, the case of attracting potentials is covered by our scheme too, see Remarks \ref{rem:maxpotential} and \ref{rem:attrpotential} in Section \ref{sec:setup}.
+These results may be related to KAM stability of resonant solutions of planetary systems, see \cite{chierchia2011planetary} and references therein.\\